discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 - Hopefully you are running [in our Docker container install](https://github.com/discourse/discourse/blob/master/docs/INSTALL.md); it's the only one we officially support.
 It guarantees easy updates, and all recommended optimizations from the Discourse team.

 - You should get an email notification when new versions of Discourse are released.
-To upgrade your instance, visit [/admin/upgrade](/admin/upgrade) -- <kbd>upgrade</kbd> button will appear.
-Press it!
+To update your instance via our easy one click upgrade process, visit [/admin/upgrade](/admin/upgrade).

 - Some other things you might eventually want to set up:
    - [Automatic daily backups](https://meta.discourse.org/t/configure-automatic-backups-for-discourse/14855)